-The Company manages its capital to ensure that it exceeds regulatory capital requirements of \$30,000 (2017: \$30,000) and will be able to continue as a going concern while maximizing the return to shareholders through the optimization of the debt and equity balances.
+The Company manages its capital to ensure that it exceeds regulatory capital requirements and will be able to continue as a going concern while maximizing the return to shareholders through the optimization of the debt and equity balance.
 The Company's risk management structure promotes making sound business decisions by balancing risk and reward.
-It promotes revenue generating activities that are consistent with the Company's risk appetite and policies, and the maximization of shareholder's return.

-The capital structure of the Company consists of equity attributable to the common equity holders of the Company, comprising issued capital, share premium and retained earnings.

-The Company's Board of Directors reviews the capital structure at least annually.
+It promotes revenue generating activities that are consistent with the risk appetite of the Company, the Company's policies and the maximization of shareholder's return.
+The capital structure of the Company consists of equity attributable to the common equity holder of the Company, comprising issued capital, contributed surplus and retained earnings.
+The Company's board reviews the capital structure at least annually.
 The Company manages its capital structure through the payment of dividends, new share issues and capital contributions.